Mooring payments are due 4/15/17!

 NBPA Rates & Permit Information

 Permits and Dockage Rates

-Operational rules, including permit conditions and rates/fees are set by the HDC Commissioners.
-The HDC assesses user charges for private contractors and dockage as well as sets unloading fees for vessels that use its facilities or public infrastructure.
+Operational rules, including permit conditions and rates/fees are set by the NBPA Commissioners.
+The NBPA assesses user charges for private contractors and dockage as well as sets unloading fees for vessels that use its facilities or public infrastructure.
 The revenues are used to operate and maintain properties.
-Refer to HDC Rules and Regulations.(Link Temporarily disabled)
+Refer to NBPA Rules and Regulations.(Link Temporarily disabled)

 Dockage rates are established by the Commission.
 Effective January 1, 2017, the dockage rates are:

 - $45.00 per foot